badwolf4815162342/bedforbreakfast/README.md

 ### Request possible

-Query that has user id , id of host he wants to request, REQUESTED field => if this query returns a value you cant request this accomodation again => ) I'm creating a request that return true/false (true is can still be requested)
+Query that has user id , id of host he wants to request, REQUESTED field => if this query returns true you cant request this accomodation again => one user cant request another user:host if he has requested him already and host has not yet answered (set the requestStatus to DENIED, CANCELED or ACCEPTED)

 ```
 query {